 In the era of social media, influencers have become extremely valuable to businesses and brands.
 It’s easy to see why; social media influencer marketing works.
-In a 2017 survey of marketers, 86% said they had used influencer marketing that year, and 92% of those believed it was effective.
+A 2020 report from ANA gives compelling reasons to partner with micro-influencers, in particular.
+Micro-influencers are those with 1,000-10,000 engaged followers.
+The report says:

 Connecting with influencers can have a profound impact on your business.
 What often gets overlooked, though, is that the impact isn’t automatically positive.
 Having a strategy for finding and approaching influencers is essential to ensure your efforts will, in fact, move your business forward.

-According to Wikipedia, influencer marketing is “a form of marketing in which focus is placed on influential people rather than the target market as a whole on social media.”
+According to Wikipedia, influencer marketing is “a form of marketing which focuses on influential people rather than the target market as a whole on social media.”
 For our purposes today, it is about identifying the people who have large audiences—usually, though not exclusively, on social media—and getting them to promote your product or brand to their audiences.

 Working with influencers can very rapidly expand your brand’s exposure.
 Exposure to a broader audience is generally good for business, and that’s a primary reason those of us with products to sell want to work with people who have those audiences.